datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 Python gives me 1, which makes sense, because only liz is 1.73 meters tall.

-But lists are not the only Python objects that have methods associated.
+But lists are not the only Python objects that have associated methods.
 Also floats, integers, booleans and strings are Python objects that have specific methods associated with them.
-Take the variable `sister` for example, that represents a string.
+Take the variable `sister`, for example, that represents a string.

 You can call the method capitalize() on sister, without any inputs.
 It returns a string where the first letter is capitalized now.